normalerweise/StudentsCalendar/README.md

 Unfortunately time is limited and thefore I hope that others join the development.
 Additional features might be:
 * Enable conversion from timetable.html downloaded in English language
-* Convert the script into a webaplication (e.g. Rails), where users just have to input the url
+* Convert the script into a web application (e.g. Rails), where users just have to input the URL
 * Add additional event to the calendar e.g. exams, semester dates....

 ##Bugs